-This section of the rules and regulations sets forth the terms and conditions under which the Cooperative will construct and extend its facilities to service new loads and replace, relocate or otherwise modify its facilities.
+This section of the rules and regulations sets forth the terms and conditions under which the Cooperative will construct and extend its facilities to service new loads and replace, relocate, or otherwise modify its facilities.

-All applicants for new electric service, with the exception of Outdoor Lighting Service, will be required to deposit in advance of construction a nonrefundable connection charge of \$75.00 for a service connection.
-This is a one-time service connection charge and successor Member-Consumers will not be required to pay this charge.
+All applicants for new electric service, with the exception of Outdoor Lighting Service, will be required to deposit in advance of construction a nonrefundable service fee of \$75.00 for a service connection.